mittinatten/freesasa/README.md

 results.

 The OONS atom-classification and radii are used by default (Ooi et al.
 PNAS 1987).
-Users can also provide their own atomic radii.
+Users can also provide their own atomic radii, config-files for the OONS- and NACCESS-parameters are available in the directory `share`.

 The library is still a work in progress, but, the calculations have been verified to give correct results for a large number of proteins.
 Therefore,